-DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-AI ALTAIR ENGINEERING INC - The Board of Directors recommends you vote FOR the following: 1.
-Election of Directors (each for Class II to serve until the 2025 Annual Meeting of Stockholders).
-Nominees: For Against Abstain 1a.
-Trace Harris 1b.
-Shekar Ayyar 1c.
-Sandra Carter The Board of Directors recommends you vote FOR proposals 2 and 3.
-2. To vote, on an advisory basis, on the compensation of the Company's named executive officers.
-3. To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for year ending December 31, 2022. or the \Box NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-You may attend the Annual Meeting via the Internet and vote online at www.virtualshareholdermeeting.com/ALTR2022.
+ALTAIR ENGINEERING INC The Board of Director's recommends you vote FOR the following: 1.
+Election of Directors (each for Class III to serve until the 2026 Annual Meeting of Stockho olders).
+Nominees: For Withhold 1a.
+James R. Scapa 1b.
+Stephen Earhart The Board of Directors recommends you vote FOR proposals 2 and 3.
+For Against Abstain 2.
+To vote, on an advisory basis, on the compensation of the Company's named executive office icers.
+3. To ratify the appointment of Ernst & Young LLP as our independent registered public according the year ending December 31, 2023. unting firm NOTE: Such other business as may properly come before the meeting or any adjournment there eof.
+You may attend the Annual Meeting via the Internet and vote online at www.virtualshareholder meeting.com/ALTR2023.
 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+When signing as attorney, executor, admir other fiduciary, please give full title as such.
 Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+All holds sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorical signature (PLEASE SIGN WITHIN BOX Date Signature (Joint Owners) ers must